Ranbaxy recalls generic Lipitor in United States

-MUMBAI Indian drugmaker Ranbaxy Laboratories Ltd has recalled its generic version of Pfizer Inc's cholesterol-lowering drug Lipitor in the United States after certain batches were found to contain glass particles.
+MUMBAI Drugmaker Ranbaxy Laboratories Ltd (RANB.NS) has recalled its generic version of Pfizer Inc's (PFE.N) cholesterol-lowering drug Lipitor in the United States after certain batches were found to contain glass particles.

 Ranbaxy's U.S. subsidiary, Ranbaxy Pharmaceuticals Inc, said the recall affects certain lots of 10-, 20- and 40-milligram doses of the drug, known generically as atorvastatin calcium.
 The 80-milligram dosage is not affected.